NotnHeavy/TF2-Building-Gameplay/README.md

 Just download the provided `.zip` and extract its folders to the `sourcemod` directory.

 # Dependencies
-This plugin requires SourceMod 1.11.
+This plugin requires SourceMod 1.11 and [Scag's SM-Memory](https://github.com/Scags/SM-Memory).